LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Longest-substring.md

 keys [∩] @strings».match(/.+/, :ex)».Str
 ```

-We could then use the builtin `max` function (as I did in my solution), but that returns only one longest substring, whereas Damian wants to find them all.
+We could then use the builtin `max` function (as I did in my solution), but that returns only one longest substring, whereas Damian wants to find them all (when there is more than one LCS).
 So he decided to augment the `max` function so that it takes a new adverb, `:all` to indicate that we want all the maxima, not just one:

 ``` perl6
 # "Exhaustive" maximal...